Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What languages, frameworks and subjects do you cover?

-At Lighthouse, we believe that programming is a craft and therefore we focus on those who endeavour to be a master of their field.
-As our analogy-loving Head Instructor Don Burks like to say, a lot of people love to cook but not all are cut out to be chefs.
+At Lighthouse Labs, we believe that programming is a craft and therefore we focus on those who endeavour to be a master of their field.

-Our other guiding belief is that 80% of your training will be learned on the job, and your first year working as software developer can be seen as paid high-intensity training.
-With that in mind, we believe that training developers is about providing the right skills so you jump into your new career as a developer.
+Our other guiding belief is that 80% of your training will be learned on the job, and your first year working as a developer or data analyst can be seen as paid high-intensity training.
+With that in mind, we believe that training students is about providing the right skills so you jump into their new careers.
 Our program isn’t designed to teach everything you need to know to become an expert — that takes years of practice.
 It’s designed to teach you just enough to successfully start a profession and continue learning throughout your career.

 Learn more about this in our Education Philosophies blog post.